Imagine The Lives You’ll Impact …

 Including Your Own!

-For Pastors, Grandparents, Youth Workers, Parents, Tribe Camp Adults, and other Adult Volunteers (age 18 and older)
+For Pastors, Grandparents, Youth Workers, Parents, and other Adult Volunteers (age 18 and older)

 Volunteering for Summer Resource Staff at Lutherhaven Ministries is much like participating in camp itself: Christ-centered, life changing, servant-minded, high energy, relational, totally unique.
 As a Camp volunteer you’ll experience shared purpose, pride in a common goal, and the privilege to be around some of the most remarkable kids, young adults, camp staff and other volunteers you’ll ever meet.